HelloWorldDev/dexon-sdk-android/README.md

 License

-TrustSDK is available under the MIT license.
+DekuSanSDK is available under the MIT license.
 See the LICENSE file for more info.